-In connection with this issue, Cazenove may over-allot or effect transactions on the London Stock Exchange which stabilise or maintain the market price of the New Preference Shares at a level which might not otherwise prevail on that exchange.
+In connection with this issue, Cazenove may over-allot or effect transactions on the London Stock Exchange which stabilise or maintain the market prices of the Further New Preference Shares and/or the Existing New Preference Shares at levels which might not otherwise prevail on that exchange.
 Such stabilising, if commenced, may be discontinued at any time.